-But two years later, Priest was ready to park it (sort of).
+But just a year later, Priest was ready to park it (sort of).
 They played the final show of their "Epitaph" tour on May 26th, '12 to a sold-out audience at the Hammersmith Apollo in London.
-According to Priest, the "farewell" tour their last extensive world tour - but not their last shows.
+According to Priest, the "farewell" tour was their last extensive world tour - but not their last shows.

 1974 Rocka Rolla

 1976 Sad Wings Of Destiny

 1978 Stained Class

 1978 Killing Machine /Hell Bent For Leather

 1980 British Steel

 1981 Point Of Entry

 1982 Screaming For Vengeance